 The size of the Hungarian real estate market has been on a steady rise in recent years.
-2018 saw a big rise in both prices and demand as the Hungarian economy continued its recovery following the 2008 and 2015 financial crises.
-154,000 contracts were signed in 2018, while the estimates for 2019 average around 160,000.
+2022 saw a big rise in both prices and demand as the Hungarian economy continued its recovery following the Coronavirus crisis.

 The period that many dubs the golden age doesn’t look like it will end soon, making this the perfect time to invest in real estate in Hungary.

 Options at Your Disposal

 If you want to buy real estate in Hungary, you can search on your own or through a Hungarian company dealing in real estate.
 Your main options include a flat in Budapest, a house in Budapest, a house in the countryside, and a place for renting.
 Here are a few words on each option.

 The first and most expensive option is a flat in the country’s capital – Budapest.
 In recent years, prices of real estate in Budapest have significantly risen above the prices in other regions.

 You should also know that the location of the apartment plays a big role in the price, as does the age.
 The average price for a square meter in Budapest is around 3000 euros.

 Buying a house in Budapest can be more affordable than buying a flat.
 Of course, there are villas in and around the city which go for mind-boggling sums, but the majority is far more affordable.
 Buying a house can be a better solution if you want more peace and privacy.

 Going for a house in the countryside may be an even more affordable option.
 However, you should be careful if you’re planning to purchase a tanya – a house that used to be a countryside farm.